polygamma/aurman/README.md

 - `--aur`: do things only for aur

-- `--repo`: do things only for regular repo
+- `--repo`: do things only for regular repos

 - `--domain name`: change the base url for aur requests *(https://aur.archlinux.org is the default)*